bunchofcellulose/celestialsphere/README.md

 - Add a method to place a point at an angle to selected points
 - Add a method to place a point at a distance and angle from selected points
 - Add a method to place point at a given coordinate.
+- Add features to snap to circle intersections, small circles and arcs.
+- Add feature to group points.
+- Add feature to add multiple small circles with one pole.